Average Burial Insurance Costs By Age

 Unless you have an extravagant funeral, you won’t need a $50,000 or $100,000 policy to cover those expenses. $5,000-$20,000 should suffice.
 It’s also helpful to consult a funeral cost calculator to estimate your burial costs accurately.

-How Choice Mutual Can Find You The Best Price On Your Funeral Insurance
+How To Find The Best Price On Your Funeral Insurance

-First, it’s helpful to remember that most insurance companies won’t allow you to buy final expense insurance online without talking with an agent.
+First, it’s helpful to remember that the best burial insurance companies won’t allow you to buy final expense insurance online without talking with an insurance agent.

 Nearly all of them only sell their coverage via licensed agencies (such as Choice Mutual).

-Most of the time, the type of plan sold directly by the carrier is guaranteed acceptance coverage.
-Those plans are the most expensive and always have a two-year waiting period provision.
+Most of the time, the type of plans sold directly by the insurance companies are guaranteed acceptance policies.
+Those plans are frequently the most expensive and always have a two-year waiting period provision.

 Life insurance plans with no waiting period that fully insure you from day one are exclusively sold via licensed insurance agents.
 You’ll need to work with an agency if you want a plan with no waiting period at the lowest price possible.

-Choice Mutual is a licensed broker that represents over 20 different funeral insurance companies.
-We will compare life insurance quotes on your behalf to determine which one will give you the best price.
-Burial insurance is our specialty.
-It’s all we do.
-No matter how old or young you are, we can help.
+The most effective way to secure the cheapest final expense insurance is to work with a licensed broker that represents numerous funeral insurance companies.
+Agencies compare life insurance quotes on your behalf to determine which one will give you the best price.

 Frequently Asked Questions